input-output-hk/ouroboros-high-assurance/praos-design-decisions.md

 network in the current slot.
 We define a specific structure to hold all the data that is needed for a stakeholder to be able to run the protocol, e.g., its transaction mempool.

+## Formal proofs of properties

+Currently, our specification of the protocol is accompanied by a battery of formal proofs, which comprise basically sanity checks of the sequential parts of the code, as well as proofs of very basic properties such as the "independent aggregation" property stated in the paper.
+For checking functions operating on transactions, blocks and chains, we define appropriate state transition systems which constitute a sort of "mini-ledger", very much in the spirit of the Cardano ledger specification.